dcmartin/hassio-addons/motion/README.md

 ## Configuration

-The configuration for this add-on includes configuration for the Motion package (https://motion-project.github.io), but also for utilization of various services from the IBM Cloud, including Watson Visual Recognition (https://www.ibm.com/watson/services/visual-recognition/).
+The configuration for this add-on includes configuration for the [Motion package][motionpkg], but also for utilization of various services from the IBM Cloud, including Watson Visual Recognition (https://www.ibm.com/watson/services/visual-recognition/).

 ### Option: `name`